A pioneering approach for reducing bycatch and discards

 Read the BATmap user guide and instructions.

 BATmap brings together the Scottish fishing industry and a Scottish university in a unique collaboration.
 The project is funded and led by the Scottish Fishermen’s Organisation (SFO), the University of Aberdeen, and Fisheries Innovation Scotland (FIS), with additional support from the Scottish White Fish Producers Association and Seafish.
-Chordata LLC, an IT company based in Juno, Alaska, developed the software.
+Chordata LLC, an IT company based in Juneau, Alaska, developed the software.

 Aberdeen Fish Producer’s Organisation, North East of Scotland Fishermen’s Organisation and Orkney Fish Producer’s Organisation are project partners and funders, with contributions from the Scottish Association of Fish Producer Organisations.